stick/ncti-site/format/index.md

   creditlink: https://www.facebook.com/burbleall
 ---

-Each team consists of 7 team members, see [The Teams](/teams/) for team makeup.
+Each team consists of 9 team members, see [The Teams](/teams/) for team makeup.

-There are 12 Teams split into 2 divisions, the Moon division and the Shine division.
+There are 8 Teams split into 2 divisions, the Moon division and the Shine division.

 ## Group Play

-Each team member will play 5 matches over the course of 2 days, 4 matches on Saturday, 1 match Sunday morning.
+Each team member will play 6 matches over the course of 2 days, 4 matches on Saturday, 2 match Sunday morning.

 Each match will be 10 holes, singles, seed vs seed,  [standard matchplay](/matchplay-rules/).

-Each match is worth 3 points, except the wildcard match which is worth 2 points, so each round there are 20 available points for your team.
+Each match is worth 2 points,
+so each round there are 18 available points for your team.
 Matches tied after 10 holes are a draw, each team will be awarded 1 point.

 At the conclusion of group play, the 2 teams with the most points in their respective